andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 You might be asking yourself, isn't it dangerous to let browsers connect directly to your AI agent?
 Not when you layer the security correctly:

 1. Cognito JWT validates the user's identity before any presigned URL is generated
-2. The Lambda's IAM role determines what AgentCore resources can be accessed, following least-privilege
+2. The Lambda functions IAM role determines what AgentCore resources can be accessed, following least-privilege
-3. Presigned URLs expire in 5 minutes, only valid long enough to establish the connection
+3. Presigned URLs expire in 5 minutes, only valid long enough to establish the connection.
+If connection is lost another URL needs to be requested.
 4. The user's ID is embedded in the signed URL as a custom header, so the agent knows who it's talking to
 5. The connection URL is cryptographically signed with SigV4, it can't be tampered with or reused